pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 4
 **ChartType**: rings
-**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 4' with the number '4' prominently featured in a large, light gray font.
-The word 'CHAPTER' is written in black, capital letters and is spaced out horizontally across the top of the number '4'.
-The design is simple and focuses on the chapter number, likely indicating a section or division within a book or document.
+**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 4' with the number '4' in a large, light gray font and the word 'CHAPTER' in smaller, black capital letters.
+The number '4' is positioned centrally, with the word 'CHAPTER' spread across it, each letter spaced out evenly.
-**Summary**: The image is a stylized representation of 'Chapter 4', with the number '4' in large gray font and the word 'CHAPTER' in black capital letters across it.
-It signifies a section within a larger text.
+**Summary**: This image is a stylized representation of the text 'CHAPTER 4', with a focus on design and typography.
+It uses contrasting colors and sizes to create a visually appealing layout.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: